Mike Pinera

-Mike Pinera (born September 29, 1948) is an American guitarist, singer, songwriter and producer who started professionally in the late 1960s with the group Blues Image, which had a number 4 hit in 1970 with their song "Ride Captain Ride".
-After the break-up of that group, he joined Iron Butterfly, and later formed the group Ramatam.
+Carlos Michael Pinera (September 29, 1948 – November 20, 2024) was an American guitarist, singer, songwriter and producer who started professionally in the late 1960s with the group Blues Image, which had a number 4 hit in 1970 with their song "Ride Captain Ride".
+After the breakup of that group, he joined Iron Butterfly, and later formed the group Ramatam.
 Pinera was then the founding member of the band New Cactus, a later incarnation of the band Cactus.
 He was the lead guitarist for Alice Cooper from 1980 to 1982.
-He is currently performing with his solo band and The Classic Rock All-Stars.

 Career

 Early years

-Mike Pinera and his group Blues Image were co-founders and house band at Thee Image, a Miami Beach concert venue they opened and co-headlined on weekends, playing with such groups as Cream, Grateful Dead, The Yardbirds, The Animals, Frank Zappa and many more.
+Mike Pinera and his group Blues Image were co-founders and house band at Thee Image, a Miami Beach concert venue they opened and co-headlined on weekends, playing with such groups as Cream, Grateful Dead, the Yardbirds, The Animals, Frank Zappa and many more.
 Blues Image soon signed with Atlantic Records where they scored the major hit "Ride Captain Ride" (1970), which Pinera co-wrote and sang.